 When you're renting and decide that you don't like the neighborhood that you're in, moving someplace else isn't that difficult.
-But when you own your home you're pretty much stuck with the neighborhood.
+But when you buy your own your home you're pretty much stuck with the neighborhood.

 So, before you buy your home in the wrong neighborhood, here are a few tips on choosing a good neighborhood that's right for you.